Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

 \begin{rem} In the case of $n < \infty$, notice that the second condition implies that $\Omega X$ is an $(n-1)$-type.
-Thus, the third condition simply states that the loop transfer map gives an equivalence $(X_{S^{1}}) _{\leq n-1} \simeq \Omega X$ or, intuitively, that it is as connected as possible.
+Thus, the third condition simply states that the loop comparison map gives an equivalence $(X_{S^{1}}) _{\leq n-1} \simeq \Omega X$ or, intuitively, that it is as connected as possible. \end{rem}